Your account | Cart Cart

 You need to make the old C: disk partition visible on the new computer (for example as E:).
 Use one of the following methods, in order of preference:

-• Remove the disk drive from the dead computer and insert it into an external USB enclosure (typically $39 USD).
+• Physical disk: Remove the hard disk from the dead computer and insert it into an external USB enclosure (typically $39 USD).
 Attach the USB enclosure to the new computer.

-• Open the new computer and connect the old disk to the secondary IDE cable.
+• Physical disk: Open the new computer and install the old disk drive unit on an unused SATA port.

-• Copy the dead C: partition to a temporary partition on the new computer (E:) with a software disk recovery tool such as Acronis® True Image, Partition Commander 10, or Symantec Ghost 2003.
+• Physical Disk: Copy the dead C: partition to a temporary partition on the new computer (E:) with a disk-level (not file-level) software recovery tool such as Acronis® True Image, Partition Commander, or Symantec Ghost.
+These utilities create a image of the entire disk, block-by-block.

 More Than One Disk